Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 ## Privacy marker transaction

-A PMT is a public transaction with the following parameters.
+A PMT is a public transaction with the following parameters:

 * `to` - privacy precompile contract address
 * `input` or `data` - sender address and Tessera hash of the encrypted [internal private transaction](#internal-private-transaction)